dialecticch/the-orbacle-app/README.md

 ## Introduction

 This repository contains the codebase for the Orbacle Frontend.
-It is a very basic React up deployed through Vercel
+It is a very basic React app deployed through Vercel

 ## Contributions